 Suffering from TMJ pain?

-Did you know that effective chiropractic treatments can give you immediate and long-lasting TMJ pain relief?
+Did you know that effective chiropractic treatments and adjustments can give you immediate and long-lasting TMJ pain relief?

 Temporomandibular joint (TMJ) disorder is a discomfort in the jaw joint that can be propelled by several medical conditions.
 The TMJ is located in front of the ear and links your lower jaw to the rest of the facial bone (skull).
 It consists of bones, muscles, blood vessels and nerves that are involved in mastication, talking, yawning, and a variety of head and neck movements.
 Therefore, issues involving TMJ can result in pain in the head, neck, ear, face as well as a locked jaw that is difficult to open and move.